 The Committee challenged the assumptions adopted by management particularly the key risk areas including cost estimates and timing of abandonment.
-The Committee noted the upward revision in cost estimates as at 31 December 2022 due to a widening differential in the assumed discount and inflation rates.
+The Committee noted the downward revision in cost estimates as at 31 December 2023 due to a lower assumed inflation rate.
 The Committee agreed with management's assumption to continue to adopt the mid-to-upper range cost estimates provided by a third party in 2022 due to significant uncertainty that remains over the condition of the Kiliwani North-1 well and abandonment requirements until the programme is agreed with the Tanzanian authorities.
-The increase in cost estimates contributed US\$0.16 million to the overall increase in the decommissioning liability as at 31 December 2022.
+The decrease in cost estimates contributed U\$\$0.22 million to the overall decrease in the decommissioning liability as at 31 December 2023.